 Dr. ZWARUN.
 To us it seems that such recognition-knowing full well that they would be puppets at best-is trivial or humorous even sometimes.
-To those people there, they have risked their lives for just this thing and you have to start some place.
+To those people there, they have risked their lives for just

 You cannot go on over forever and ever calling the Soviet Union "Russia," because it is not.
 Less than half of the people in the Soviet Union are Russians.
 They are not only Ukrainians, but there are at least 30-40 other nationalities in various stages of development that are and have been-for hundreds of years before there was such a thing as Muscovy or Russia-have been independent, will always be that way, unless they are liquidated.